 2. Contact the provider: Start by contacting the cremation provider directly.
 Explain your concerns and see if they can address and resolve the issue to your satisfaction.
 If they are unresponsive or you are not satisfied with their response, proceed to the next step.

-If your complaint is regarding fees charged or any other consumer issue, you may wish to make a formal complaint to the Federal Trade Commission.
+If your complaint is regarding fees charged or any other consumer issue, you may wish to file a formal complaint with the Federal Trade Commission.
 You can file a complaint with the FTC online or call 1-877-FTC-HELP (382-4357).

-The FTC cannot resolve individual problems for consumers, but it can act against a funeral/cremation company if it sees a pattern of law violations.
+The FTC cannot resolve individual consumer problems, but it can take action against a funeral or cremation company if it identifies a pattern of violations of the law.

 MD Attorney General’s Office, 200 Saint Paul Place, Baltimore, MD 21202.

-If you have further questions about cremation services or costs in Maryland that we have not answered, please get in touch with us.
+If you have further questions about cremation services or costs in Maryland that we have not addressed, please do not hesitate to contact us.
 We are here to assist you.